georgetown-analytics/MFP3/README.md

 Intended Users: The curious and casual.

 Team Assessment: This version of the model performs best for .... and does not give helpful advice when ....
-We believe that adding ..... will improve model performance.
+We believe adding ..... will improve model performance.